frolin/spree_navigator/README.md

 # Spree Navigator

-Customizable navigation menu for Spree. **Not ready for production**
+Customizable navigation menu for Spree.
+Works well with multi-tenant sites or applications where overwriting the view file where the menu lives is not an option.

+Sure you can overwrite the `views/spree/shared/_main_nav_bar.html.erb` file in your application to add your own menu items.
+But what fun would that be?

+> Still under development.
+Not ready for production

 ## Installation